Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 This can be taken care of by GPUs (General Processing Units) that can not only accomodate such models' memory requirements but also speed up their operations by means of a graphics card.
 Problems arise at the hardware side of things, in particular, the cost.
 GPUs are very expensive.
 Since object detection can be required anywhere and everywhere, it's impractical, not to mention cost-intensiev to have GPU systems everywhere.

 MCUs or Microcontroller Units are ubiquitous systems that find application from military to healthcare and general-purpose systems.
 They're efficient and low-cost too.
-The disadvantage that sets back the implementtaion of object detection by means of MCUs is the limited memory available on-board for microcontrollers.
+The disadvantage that sets back the implementation of object detection by means of MCUs is the limited memory available on-board for microcontrollers.
 -->

 <a href="#table">Back to Table of Contents</a>